signebedi/Flask-Signing/README.md

     return f'Response: {all}'
 ```

-In this example, a new signing key is generated and written to the database when you visit the /sign route, and the key is displayed on the page.
-Then, when you visit the /verify/<key> route (replace <key> with the actual key), the validity of the key is checked and displayed.
-You can expire a key using the /expire/<key> route, and view all records with the /all route.
+In this basic example, a new signing key is generated and written to the database when you visit the `/sign` route, and the key is displayed on the page.
+Then, when you visit the `/verify/<key>` route (replace <key> with the actual key), the validity of the key is checked and displayed.
+You can expire a key using the `/expire/<key>` route, and view all records with the `/all` route.

-Please note that this is a very basic example and your actual use of the flask_signing package may be more complex depending on your needs.
+This is a rather basic example and your actual use of the flask_signing package may be more complex depending on your needs.
 It's important to secure your signing keys and handle them appropriately according to your application's security requirements.
+Further usage examples can be found in the [examples](https://github.com/signebedi/Flask-Signing/tree/master/examples) directory of the Flask-Signing Github repository.

 ### Developers